-18This is what I have observed to be good: that it is appropriate for a person to eat, to drink and to find satisfaction in their toilsome labor under the sun during the few days of life God has given them-for this is their lot.19Moreover, when God gives someone wealth and possessions, and the ability to enjoy them, to accept their lot and be happy in their toil this is a gift of God.20They seldom reflect on the days of their life, because God keeps them occupied with gladness of heart.
+18This is what I have observed to be good: that it is appropriate for a person to eat, to drink and to find satisfaction in their toilsome labor under the sun during the few days of life God has given them-for this is their lot.
+19Moreover, when God gives someone wealth and possessions, and the ability to enjoy them, to accept their lot and be happy in their toil-this is a gift of God.
+20They seldom reflect on the days of their life, because God keeps them occupied with gladness of heart.

-6 I have seen another evil under the sun, and it weighs heavily on mankind: 2God gives some people wealth, possessions and honor, so that they lack nothing their hearts desire, but God does not grant them the ability to enjoy them, and strangers enjoy them instead.
+6 I have seen another evil under the sun, and it weighs heavily on mankind: 2 God gives some people wealth, possessions and honor, so that they lack nothing their hearts desire, but God does not grant them the ability to enjoy them, and strangers enjoy them instead.
 This is meaningless, a grievous evil.

 Jesus says in Luke 12:15, "Life does not consist in an abundance of possessions."
 What makes your life abundant?
+What frustration is expressed in this view of life?
+What hope, if any, does the writer discover?
 How does this challenge your view on what you are living for at present?

-Turn over to read what Walter Lewin thinks about accumulating wealth ...
+Turn over to read what Walter Lewin thinks about accumulating wealth